-The student demonstrates respect by reaching out to and having close friendships with individuals outside of her own cultural background.
+The religious sister demonstrates respect by reaching out to and having close friendships with individuals outside of her own cultural background.
 She reaches out by engaging in activities such as sharing meals in the dining room, sports activities, mixing in social events, walks and conversations.
-The Formation Director considers the student's attendance and genuine participation in cultural events and celebrations.
+The Formation Director considers her attendance and genuine participation in cultural events and celebrations.

-The student is expected to develop a growing understanding and appreciation of the various and changing roles of women in society and the Church.
+The religious sister is expected to develop a growing understanding and appreciation of the various and changing roles of women in society and the Church.